turneri/dashboard/README.md

 - The playbook fails with no root access if the sudo cache has been emptied on the host machine.
   **Quick fix**: run any `sudo` command as user `ansible` on the host machine.

-- Dashboard web search only works if you want to search for the rapper DDG using [duckduckgo.com](https://duckduckgo.com)
+- Dashboard web search only works if you configure the default search as a search engine

 ## TODO